shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 »»

-While it is highly fictional it does illustrate a point and consists of the theme of “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html ).
+While it is highly fictional, it does illustrate a point and consists of the theme of “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html ).

-The screenplay was not produced into a film yet, but I am hopeful it will be soon, and part of the motivation for this video is to publicise it.
+That's where you come in: please read it, spread the word (use the "#SummerNSA" hash-tag), and try to work on creating videos out of it.
+For all I care, it can be an animation or played by look alikes.

 The NSA is an organisation full of unhappy people who are afraid of their own shadow, incompetent and evil ones, which contributes **nothing** to the